 Looking back on the history of GRBs, several models or pictures have held sway for many years, but have ultimately been discarded.
-The current fashion seems to be in favor of Type Ic supernovae, but caution is required!
+The current fashion seems to be in favor of hypernovae, but caution is required!
 There are many, many questions that have yet to be answered.
-How are the short bursts formed (supernovae would have timescales of tens of seconds)?
+GW170817 and the associated GRB show that some short bursts, at least, come from double neutron star mergers, but are there other mechanisms?
 How are the high Lorentz factors achieved?
+What makes a hypernova different from a regular Type Ic supernova, which it is supposed to resemble (the rates are such that only a tiny fraction, $10^{-4}$ or less, of such supernovae produce gamma-ray bursts)?
 There is a lot of heat and not much light about these questions at the present.